 Hover over a dot to see its step name appear as tooltip.
 Return to any previous step by clicking its dot.

-If you need to leave the composer, click Exit in the right side of the header.
-All changes will be saved, and you will be directed to your Drafts.
+If you need to leave the composer, click Exit.
+Your message will be saved as a draft, and you will be directed to Messages Overview.

 Summary and Help

-Immediately under the progress header is an arrow tab.
-Click the tab to expose Summary and Help.
+Immediately under the header is a tab.
+Click to expose Summary and Help.

 Your selected conditions are displayed in the Summary.
 The Help tab displays information relevant to the current step.
-Click the (?) icon in any step and the Help tab will open to that topic.
+Click in the composer and the Help tab will open to that topic.

 As you draft your message, the device preview updates with your changes.